Cerebral Palsy

 Developmental monitoring involves tracking a child’s physical and mental development over time.
 In addition to asking parents if they have any concerns about their child’s development, doctors will also observe how the child moves during exams.
 This type of monitoring uses developmental milestones to uncover disabilities.

-According to the NIH, the following are standard measures in diagnosing CP:
+According to the NIH, the following are standard measures for diagnosing CP:

 Doctors can administer screening tests to detect developmental delays during regular office visits.